 There are many common causes of wrist injuries.
 One common cause of wrist injuries is slip, trip, and fall accidents, as it is common when we fall to put our hand out to protect ourselves.
-Road accidents involving a collision with another car can cause the driver or passengers to experience multiple serious injuries including wrist injuries, especially if they grab onto something to steady themselves during a collision.
+Road accidents involving a collision with another car can cause the driver or passengers to experience multiple serious injuries, including wrist injuries, especially if they grab onto something to steady themselves during a collision.
 Sports activities with the potential for high impacts, such as rugby or skiing, can also cause multiple collision injuries such as wrist injuries.
-Repetitive strain injury or carpal tunnel syndrome can be caused by a overwork when using a computer keyboard.
-If another party is liable for your broken wrist, fractured wrist, carpal tunnel syndrome or soft tissue injury you could be entitled to claim compensation for a wrist injury.
+Repetitive strain injury or carpal tunnel syndrome can be caused by overwork when using a computer keyboard.
+If another party is liable for your broken wrist, fractured wrist, carpal tunnel syndrome or soft tissue injury, you could be entitled to claim compensation for a wrist injury.

 If you make a wrist injury claim for compensation, the party that pays the wrist injury compensation will be the party that is established as liable towards you.
 To establish liability, your solicitor will collect evidence to prove that the accident happened because the party at fault acted negligently.
 We will go through examples of establishing liability for your wrist injury.

-Wrist injuries can be commonly occuring in during high contact sports.
+Wrist injuries can be commonly occurring in during high contact sports.
 Individuals usually involve themselves in sporting activities willingly and are aware of the potential risks involved.
 However, there are times when a sporting activity provider bears liability for the participant’s health and safety, for example, if a climbing instructor does not have the correct training or qualifications.
 Other times other sports activity participants can be at fault, such as a skier who skis too fast, loses control and crashes into another skier.
-To see whether or not another party is liable for your wrist injury you suffered during a sporting accident, call Accident Claims UK to receive free legal advice.
+To see whether or not another party is liable for the wrist injury you suffered during a sporting accident, call Accident Claims UK to receive free legal advice.

 Many clients who come to us with wrist injuries wonder if they are eligible to claim wrist injury compensation.
 Claiming compensation for a wrist injury involves the same process as claiming any other sort of personal injury compensation.
 If it is determined that your wrist injury was the fault of another party due to negligence on their part, you are entitled to claim wrist injury compensation.
-Many claimants feel ambivalent about making a personal injury claim for a wrist injury at first but you shouldn’t.
+Many claimants feel ambivalent about making a personal injury claim for a wrist injury at first, but you shouldn’t.
 Claiming wrist injury compensation is a way of holding the person or party responsible for your injuries accountable for their actions.
 What’s more, you may be able to secure interim payments to support you while your compensation claim is being made and cover your medical expenses.
-What’s more, you will be compensated for any expenses you suffered as a result of your wrist injury, and any loss of income you incurred.
+What’s more, you will be compensated for any expenses you suffered as a result of your wrist injury and any loss of income you incurred.

-Clients often ask us “how much compensation can I claim for a wrist injury?”.
+Clients often ask us, “how much compensation can I claim for a wrist injury?”.
 There is no simple answer to this question.
 How much your personal injury compensation is worth depends on many factors such as the severity of your injuries, what treatment you needed to undergo as a result and how much time you are likely to take to recover.
 For example, serious wrist injuries which result in a complete loss of function in the wrist can be worth up to £47,000.
 Less serious injuries such as an uncomplicated fracture are only worth up to £3,700.
 We have provided you with our wrist injury compensation calculator below, which can help you determine how much wrist injury compensation you could potentially claim for your injuries.
-Please be aware however that this is automatically generated information.
-For a more accurate estimation of what wrist injury settlement amount you could claim, please contact us today to speak to one of our legal advisors who will take the full extent of your injuries into account.
+Please be aware, however, that this is automatically generated information.
+For a more accurate estimation of what wrist injury settlement amount you could claim, please contact us today to speak to one of our legal advisors, who will take the full extent of your injuries into account.

 You can use our wrist injury compensation calculator to determine how much compensation can you can claim for a wrist injury.
 The table quotes average amounts of compensation for a wrist injury that our clients claim, depending on the severity of the injury.